-- (a) A licensed operator shall ensure that games are fair. - (b) A licensed operator shall display a link on its authorized poker Web site that includes the following information for each game offered: - (1) The name of the game. - (2) Any restrictions on play. - (3) The rules of the game. - (4) All instructions on how to play. - (5) The unit and total bets permitted. - (6) The registered player's current account balance, which shall be updated in real time. - (7) Any other information that a licensed operator determines is necessary for the registered player to have in real time to compete fairly in the game. - (c) Data used to create game results shall be unpredictable so that it is infeasible to predict the next occurrence in a game. - (d) A licensed operator shall deploy controls and technology to minimize fraud or cheating through collusion, including external exchange of information between different players, or any other means. - (1) If a licensed operator becomes aware that fraud or cheating is taking place or has taken place, it shall take steps to stop those activities immediately and inform the department of all relevant facts. - (2) The department shall not impose a fine against a licensed operator to prevent fraud or cheating if the licensed operator can demonstrate that it acted responsibly to prevent those activities as soon as the licensed operator became aware of them. - (e) In a per hand game, if the gaming server or software does not allow a game to be completed, the game shall be void and all funds relating to the incomplete game shall be returned to the registered player's account. - (f) In a tournament, if the gaming server or software does not allow the tournament to be completed, all prize money shall be distributed among players in accordance with the procedure published by the licensed operator prior to the commencement of the tournament. - (g) A licensed operator shall display or allow the results from any authorized Internet poker game, including the redemption of winnings from any game, to be displayed or represented only by showing the card faces of the winning hand and the dollar amount won. - (h) A licensed operator shall not do any of the following: - (1) Display or allow the outcome from any authorized Internet poker game, including the redemption of winnings from any game, to be displayed or represented in a manner that mimics a slot machine or any other casino style games, including, but not limited to, blackjack, roulette, or craps. - (2) Use casino game graphics, themes, or titles, including, but not limited to, depictions of slot machine-style symbols, banked or banking card games, craps, roulette, keno, lotto, or bingo. - (3) Allow the use of robotic play at any time by itself, a service provider, or a player.
+- (a) A licensed operator shall ensure that games are fair. - (b) A licensed operator shall display a link on its authorized poker Web site that includes the following information for each game offered: - (1) The name of the game. - (2) Any restrictions on the play of the game. - (3) The rules of the game. - (4) All instructions on how to play. - (5) The unit and total bets permitted. - (6) Per hand charges assessed to registered players. - (7) The registered player's current account balance, which shall be updated in real time. - (8) Any other information that a licensed operator or the department determines is necessary for the registered player to have in real time to compete fairly in the game. - (c) A licensed operator shall display a link on its authorized poker Web site that includes the following information for each tournament offered: - (1) Tournament rules. - (2) Tournament charge. - (3) Games offered during the tournament. - (4) Prize structure and number of registered players that will be paid. - (5) Buy-in amount, re-buy amount, and add-on amount. - (d) Data used to create game results shall be unpredictable so that it is infeasible to predict the next occurrence in a game.

+- (e) A licensed operator shall deploy controls and technology to minimize fraud or cheating through collusion, including external exchange of information between different players, or any other means. - (1) If a licensed operator becomes aware that fraud or cheating is taking place or has taken place, it shall take steps to stop those activities immediately and inform the department of all relevant facts. - (2) The department shall not impose a fine against a licensed operator to prevent fraud or cheating if the licensed operator can demonstrate that it acted responsibly to prevent those activities as soon as the licensed operator became aware of them. - (f) In a per hand game, if the gaming server or software does not allow a game to be completed, the game shall be void and all funds relating to the incomplete game shall be returned to the registered player's account. - (g) In a tournament, if the gaming server or software does not allow the tournament to be completed, all prize money shall be distributed among players in accordance with the procedure approved by the department and published by the licensed operator prior to the commencement of the tournament. - (h) A licensed operator shall display or allow the results from any authorized Internet poker game, including the redemption of winnings from any game, to be displayed or represented only by showing the card faces of the winning hand and the dollar amount won. - (i) A licensed operator shall not do any of the following: - (1) Display or allow the outcome from any authorized Internet poker game, including the redemption of winnings from any game, to be displayed or represented in a manner that mimics a slot machine or any other casino style games, including, but not limited to, blackjack, roulette, or craps. - (2) Use casino game graphics, themes, or titles, including, but not limited to, depictions of slot machine-style symbols, banked or banking card games, craps, roulette, keno, lotto, or bingo. - (3) Allow the use of robotic play at any time by itself, a service provider, or a player.